geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 - **01:01:11 PCIe5 Feasibility and AMD Driver Support** Feasibility of PCIe5, NVMe, and AMD driver support over USB.

-- **01:11:28 Cloud Access for Tiny Box Users** Demonstration of Tiny Box compatibility with TinyGrad cloud access.
+- **01:11:28 Cloud Access for TinyBox Users** Demonstration of TinyBox compatibility with TinyGrad cloud access.

 - **01:13:50 TinyGrad Book Idea** Brief discussion on publishing TinyGrad source code as a book.